Basic Approach to Corporate Governance

 - System for Risk Management

 Under Rakuten Group, Inc.'s internal Company System structure, Company Presidents will be responsible for appropriately dealing with, in accordance with Rakuten Group Regulations, risks that arise during the course of individual Companies' business operations.
 The CFO, CISO, COO and Function CCO will liaise with each Company President to manage Company-specific risks in relation to their respective fields of finance, information security, and compliance, etc., as well as deal with important Group-wide risks relating to their respective fields.
 For risks relating to information security, including Information Security Management System (ISMS) certification for major businesses in Rakuten Group, the CISO conducts risk management at a Group-wide level.
-In order to appropriately manage risks arising from business investments or related activities, all investment proposals are required to be discussed in the Rakuten, Inc. Investment Committee and approved by the Rakuten, Inc. Board of Directors if exceeding a certain amount.
-The Internal Audit Department of Rakuten Group, Inc. will, from an independent standpoint, carry out audits of Rakuten Group, Inc. and Group Companies' status of compliance with laws and related Rakuten Group Regulations, and regularly report to the Rakuten, Inc. Board of Directors.
+In order to appropriately manage risks arising from business investments or related activities, all investment proposals are required to be discussed in the Rakuten Group, Inc. Investment Committee and approved by the Rakuten Group, Inc. Board of Directors if exceeding a certain amount.
+The Internal Audit Department of Rakuten Group, Inc. will, from an independent standpoint, carry out audits of Rakuten Group, Inc. and Group Companies' status of compliance with laws and related Rakuten Group Regulations, and regularly report to the Rakuten Group, Inc. Board of Directors.

 - System Allowing Directors to Efficiently Carry Out their Duties